Reconstructing a user activity timeline from the USN journal

 BasicInfoChange | Close <filename>.docx

-The ~$ lock file is Office's signal that a document is open; its FileCreate and FileDelete tell you the open/close moment of the document.
-The atomic rename .tmp.docx is the save itself.
-The leading ~$ files are surprisingly useful because they exist only while the document is open.
+The ~$ lock file is Office's signal that a document is open.
+Its FileCreate and FileDelete bracket the open/close window precisely.
+The atomic rename .tmp to .docx is the save itself.
+The BasicInfoChange at the end is the new file getting its mtime stamped on close.

 Browser activity